-"Is the Peninsula Serving

-Its Youth?" is the study topic

-for the year selected by the

-social and economic issues

-group, headed by Mrs. Ralph

-M. Wood.
-Her home at 2610

-Via Pacheco, will be the setting for the meeting Wednes. ting for the meeting Wednes-day evening, Nov.
+"Is the Peninsula Serving Its Youth?" is the study topic for the year selected by the social and economic issues group, headed by Mrs. Ralph M. Wood.
+Her home at 2610 Via Pacheco, will be the setting for the meeting Wednesday evening.
+Nov.
+14, at which Thomas Braley.
+Palos day evening, Nov.
 14, at which Thomas Braley, Palos Verdes police officer, will answer the question, "Do We Have a Juvenile Delinquency Problem?"
-Problem?'